MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/retrieve-connectionprofile-objects-for-a-mobilebroadbandaccount.md

 ---
-title: Retrieve ConnectionProfile objects for a MobileBroadbandAccount
+title: Retrieve ConnectionProfile Objects for a MobileBroadbandAccount
 description: Retrieve ConnectionProfile objects for a MobileBroadbandAccount ms.date: 04/20/2017
 ---